Heather Rankin (singer): Rankin reunion (2007–2016)

 Heather's brother, John Morris Rankin, was killed in a car crash in Cape Breton on January 16, 2000, shortly after the band announced they were going their separate ways.
 Exactly seven years later Heather, Jimmy, Raylene and Cookie released their sixth studio album with EMI, Reunion, which featured Heather's original song "Nothing to Believe In."
 John Morris’ daughter, Molly, also added a track, "Sunset," to the album and joined her aunts and uncle on their tour across Canada.
 A Sandra Faire/CTV television production called The Rankin Family Reunion marked the group's first television special since the death of John Morris and, with almost one million viewers, was the highest rated entertainment program in its time slot when it aired in December 2008.

 These Are the Moments was released on February 3, 2009, by MapleMusic Recordings.
 It included Heather's song "Nothing to Believe In" and a newer song called "I Would."
 The four siblings toured in 2009 and 2010, but in January 2012 only Heather, Cookie and Jimmy were able to perform in venues from British Columbia to Thunder Bay while Raylene underwent chemotherapy for a recurrence of cancer.
 She died on September 30, 2012.

 In 2009, The Rankin Family were awarded a Special Director's Award at the ECMAs "in recognition of the Cape Breton group's contribution to the music industry on a national and international level."
 At the 2013 East Coast Music Awards The Rankin Family received a special 25th Anniversary Music Award.

 In 2014, Heather, Jimmy and Cookie sang on the track "Go Tell It On The Mountain" on Johnny Reid's Platinum Edition of his album A Christmas Gift to You.
 They also appeared, with Natalie MacMaster, in the music video, which was shot in Sydney, Nova Scotia.
 That New Year's Eve Heather, Jimmy and Cookie came together again to perform in Summerside for the New Year's Eve Finale 2014 with Burton Cummings and Doc Walker.

 Additional (1995–present)

 In 1999, Heather sang "The Water is Wide" with Bruce Guthro and "Seinn o" with Mary Jane Lamond and Alyth McCormack in the CBC Television Special Celtic Electric.

 Rankin's voice has been featured on Will Ackerman's Grammy Award winning record Hearing Voices (2001), Fiona Joy Hawkins' 600 Years in a Moment (2013) and Christmas Joy(2011), Franklin McKay's song "Destiny" (2011) and Peter Jennison's song "Remember Me (Sgt.
 MacKenzie)" (2014).

-Rankin's rendition of "Chi Mi Na Marbheanna" is featured in the 1995 film Margaret's Museum.
+Rankin's rendition of "Chì mi na mòrbheanna" is featured in the soundtrack to the 1995 film Margaret's Museum.

+On December 18, 2024, she was named to the Order of Canada by Governor General Mary Simon, with the rank of Officer.